-1) designing the drill template (navigated implant insertion) and

-2) fabricating a temporary restoration / abutment prior to the surgical intervention.
+- 1) designing the drill template (navigated implant insertion) and - 2) fabricating a temporary restoration / abutment prior to the surgical intervention.
 We only ever use copies of the data files.
 The original data sets remain untouched.
 Several methods can be employed to perform the virtual tooth extraction.
 In our opinion, the most effective approach is to use the "Provisional Pontic" CAD process and to design the alveolar cavity to have an optimum shape.
-You should always work on two levels when executing this step.
-The working scan represents the first level.
-The

-Florin Cofar, DDS
+You should always work on two - 1 Florin Cofar, DDS S.C.

-S.C.
 DENTCOF s.r.l.
 Simion Barnutiu Nr 62 etj.
-5

-300302 Timisoara

-Romania

-Florin.cofar@dentcof.ro

-2 Dr Eric van Dooren Tandartsenpraktijk van Dooren Tavernierkaai 2, 8e verdieping 2000 Antwerp Belgium original scan with the tooth represents the second level in this scenario.
+5 300302 Timisoara Romania Florin.cofar@dentcof.ro - 2 Dr Eric van Dooren Tandartsenpraktijk van Dooren Tavernierkaai 2, 8e verdieping 2000 Antwerp Belgium